20 Stay at Home Mom Resume Examples That Worked in 2026

 Charity fundraising lead:

-- Led digital charity drives on Facebook, improving annual donations from 17% to 24%.
+• Led Facebook charity drives as part of digital marketing efforts, improving customer engagement and increasing annual donations from 17% to 24%.

 These bullet points prove real-world results, even without formal employment.

-The best way to mention your efforts in continuous learning is to have a dedicated “Certifications” section.
+The best way to mention your efforts in professional development is to have a dedicated “Certifications” section.
 You don’t need to include anything too fancy either.
 Any certs like the ones below work just fine:

+Courses can also help you build new skills for your return to work and are proof of continuing education.
 While they won’t alone get you the job, having credentials gives your stay-at-home mom resume that little “oomph” which can convince employers to hire you.
+If you’re currently pursuing a degree, don’t forget to add your graduation date.

 Format your stay-at-home mom resume to stand out